The Family Planning Program works to make health education resources and materials available to providers and the

 - My Little Black Book for Sexual Health

-My Little Black Book for Sexual Health is a youth-friendly interactive online guide about health insurance and birth control.
-This new resource helps young adults navigate their health insurance options and answers questions about finding health plans that work for them, why prescription coverage matters, and how birth control fits in.
-Now available in English and Spanish, it includes chapters on health insurance 101, key terms, FAQs and a list of resources local to Massachusetts, all of which are also available in pdf format for print distribution.
+My Little Black Book for Sexual Health is a guide for young adults seeking information on health insurance and birth control.
+It was designed to help young adults navigate their health insurance options and answers questions about their various health plan options, why prescription coverage matters, and how birth control fits in.
+Available in English and Spanish, it includes chapters on health insurance 101, key terms, FAQs and a list of resources local to Massachusetts, all of which are also available in PDF format for print distribution.
 My Little Black Book for Sexual Health was created because young adults ages 18-26 are the group most likely to be uninsured and face high rates of unintended pregnancy.
 This crucial content on preventing pregnancy and securing health insurance access for young adults was designed to be incorporated into existing websites and other clinical and educational interventions.
 You can order free postcards to advertise the site and view a promotional guide at: http://massclearinghouse.ehs.state.ma.us/category/fampl.html

 - Region I Title X Family Planning Training Center Resources

 A central online location to help reproductive healthcare providers and organizations quickly and easily find resources to help them continuously improve their client services.
 Resources include archived webinars, training guides and health education materials in English and other languages.